This article will provide an overview of what Google Ads attributions are and explain data-driven attributions.

 Concerns and Misconceptions

 I changed my conversion model and sales dropped.

-They are not lost or gone, they are simply changed to the model you have chosen.
-When you compare data before you changed the conversion model and after, the comparison will be based of the last click model before, to the new model after.
-It is important to remember to compare more accurate fresh data after you changed the model.
+They are not lost or gone.
+They are simply changed to the new attribution model you have chosen.
+When you compare data before you changed the conversion model and after, the comparison will be based on the last click model before the new model.
+It is essential to compare more accurate fresh data after changing the model.

-The conversions will start to shift between campaigns, ad groups, keywords, search terms.
+The conversions will shift between campaigns, ad groups, keywords, search terms.

 You will see an initial drop in conversion on the same day you changed the settings and a couple of days after.
-The reason for this change in data is because the non last click models is sending conversion credit back in time.
-Which means the conversion you see dropped today, is sent back to the preceding days where the first click model happened and depending on the conversion window.
+This data change is because the non-last click models send conversion credit back in time.
+This means the conversion you see dropped today is sent back to the preceding days where the first click model happened and depending on the conversion window.
 Make sure you have used a long enough new conversion history to see the conversion data to be the same again.

 Source: This article is written using Google Partners resources.

 so for add to cart, is the real best position based is that?

 The best attribution model is the one that fits your business goals.
 Each business will have a different objective / goals.